Best daily deals

 Why should you get earbuds?

-Whether you purchase wired or wireless earbuds, these are extremely easy to transport.
-You can shove them into a pocket without a second thought, or roll them into a purse and go about your day.
+Whether you purchase wired or wireless earbuds, they offer the big advantage of being extremely easy to transport.
+You can shove them into a pocket, or roll them into a purse and go about your day.
 Passive isolation is generally very good with earbuds, unlike on-ears, because they seal to the ear (or most do, anyway).
-The silicone or memory foam ear tips create a physical seal that blocks out background noise, and when you fit them properly, they can be almost as effective as some noise cancelling options.
-Take the Shure SE215, a pair of $100 USD in-ear monitors (IEMs) that completely isolates the listener from their surroundings.
+The silicone or memory foam ear tips create a physical seal that blocks out background noise, and when you fit them properly, they can be almost as effective as some noise canceling options.
+Take the Shure SE215, a pair of $100 in-ear monitors (IEMs) that completely isolates the listener from their surroundings.

 A good pair of earbuds is easy to find on almost any budget.

-True wireless earbuds (aka wireless earbuds) may be the runt of the litter, but they’re also the most portable option around.
-True wireless earbuds are to credit, or blame, for how we understand earbuds today: as an extension of our smartphones.
+True wireless earbuds are the most portable option around, and are to credit, or blame, for how we understand earbuds today: as an extension of our smartphones.
 Apple, in particular, popularized the technology with its AirPods, and other companies have since made great AirPods competitors that provide ample software features.
 Wireless earbuds offer plenty of user control, as you can often reconfigure the touch or button controls, toggle features like ambient passthrough, and more.

-Whether you pay $50 or top dollar for wireless earbuds, all models include a case that doubles as a way to charge the buds.
-Since this kind of headset is wire-free, they’re perfect for athletes.
-More specifically, wireless earbuds are ideal for exercise enthusiasts.
+Whether you pay $50 or top dollar for wireless earbuds, all models will include a case that doubles as a charger for the buds.
+Since they are wire-free, they’re perfect for athletes or exercise enthusiasts.
 There are plenty of workout earbuds that feature some sort of IP rating, which is a must-have feature for any athlete.
-Another great benefit of buying earbuds: they’re affordable, or can be anyway.
+Another great benefit of buying earbuds: they’re mostly very affordable.

 In-ear monitors